open-xml-templating/docxtemplater/docs/source/faq.rst

 Attaching modules for extra functionality
 -----------------------------------------

-If you have created or have access to docxtemplater PRO modules, you can attach them with the following code :
+If you have created or have access to docxtemplater PRO modules, you can attach them with the following code:

 .. code-block:: javascript